avneetkz/fibo_till_n_terms/README.md

 ## What is Fibonacci series
 A series of numbers in which each number(i.e. fibonacci number) is the sum of two preceding numbers.

-A simple rule will follow up here which is current term = preceding term + second preceding term
+A simple rule will follow up here which is: current term = preceding term + second preceding term

 This sequence can go till infinity number of terms: